 The most popular destination in the mountain’s beautiful high country is Timberline Lodge, where the Pacific Crest Trail and the round-the-mountain Timberline Trail connect.
 Be aware that deep snow buries trails at this elevation from about late October to early July.
 Trails lower on the volcano’s flanks — to waterfalls, reflecting lakes and mossy rainforests — are generally open from April to December.

-The Mt.
+Know before you go: The Mt.
 Hood National Forest has eight nationally designated wilderness areas, a total of 311,448 acres, which means the lands are protected by the federal government to be preserved in their natural condition.
-Hikers are often required to carry a wilderness permit (free registration at trails) and should follow leave no trace principles to ensure that our wilderness will stay wild.
+In most cases, you’ll want to make sure you have purchased a Northwest Forest Service Pass (either online, by mail or at an official retailer) before arriving at the trailhead.
+Additionally, hikers are often required to carry a wilderness permit (free registration at trails) and should follow Leave No Trace principles to ensure that our wilderness will stay wild.

 Old Salmon River Trail

 Near the base of Mt.
 Hood, you’ll pass one of the area’s most accessible old-growth forests, where moss drapes the limbs of giant trees along the green-pooled Salmon River.
 Turn off Highway 26 at the town of Zigzag for an easy 2.1-mile stroll on the riverside trail.
-You’ll pass 10-foot-thick red cedars and small sandy beaches with deep pools suitable for a chilly summer swim. (photo by Greg Lief)
+You’ll pass 10-foot-thick red cedars and small sandy beaches with deep pools suitable for a chilly summer swim.
+The trail is typically open year-round. (photo by Greg Lief)

 Getting there: Drive Highway 26 east of Portland 42 miles to the town of Zigzag, and turn right on Salmon River Road 2.7 miles to a trailhead pullout on the right.
 Expect to pay $5 if you don’t already have a Northwest Forest parking pass.
 If you want to hike the Old Salmon River Trail one way, drive a shuttle car another 2 miles up Salmon River Road and leave it at the Green Canyon Campground.

 Surprisingly few visitors to Timberline Lodge venture into the scenic alpine landscape that lured hotel builders here in the first place.
 For a sample, take the Pacific Crest Trail west through gorgeous wildflower meadows with views to Mt.
 Jefferson and the Three Sisters.
 After 2.2 miles, you’ll reach a jaw-dropping viewpoint of Zigzag Canyon, a 700-foot-deep chasm gouged into Mt.
 Hood’s cindery flank by the glacier-fed Zigzag River.
-Turn back at the viewpoint of Zigzag Canyon, as the trail ahead becomes more difficult. (photo by Cheryl Hill)
+Turn back at the viewpoint of Zigzag Canyon, as the trail ahead becomes more difficult.
+This hike is typically best in summer and early fall. (photo by Cheryl Hill)

 Getting there: From Portland, drive Highway 26 toward Mt.
 Hood 54 miles.
 On the far side of Government Camp, turn left for 6 miles up to the lodge’s huge parking lot.
 To reach the trail, start by walking past the right-hand side of Timberline Lodge on a wide, paved walkway uphill.
 After 200 yards, turn left on the Pacific Crest Trail for the easy 2.2-mile hike.